d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 rather than pre-ordering it by phone and finding out that it is ready when you are.

-Last, when we print `ndarray`s or convert `ndarray`s to the NumPy format, if the data is not in main memory, the framework will copy it to the main memory first, resulting in additional transmission overhead.
+Last, when we print tensors or convert tensors to the NumPy format, if the data is not in main memory, the framework will copy it to the main memory first, resulting in additional transmission overhead.